 This new program offers autonomous deliveries in Los Angeles, California using two different methods.
 The partnership with Motional is the first time that Uber Eats has partnered with an autonomous vehicle company.

 Interestingly, the Uber Eats partnership represents the first time Motional will work in the delivery space.
 The company previously focused on robotaxis.

 The second method, involving the partnership with Serve Robotics, will use sidewalk delivery robots.
 This will obviously focus on shorter delivery trips in West Hollywood, while Motional’s autonomous vehicles will handle longer deliveries in Santa Monica.

 Starting out, the two programs will be very limited, only offering deliveries from a few different restaurants.
 Uber Eats hopes that taking the pilot program slowly will allow it to gain the feedback necessary to give merchants and customers what they want when it’s time to scale the program up.

 These pilot programs symbolize a major shift in the Uber Eats status quo.
-If and when the company is able to scale these programs up to serve more areas, then Uber Eats would become accessible to tons of more people around the world.
+If and when the company can scale these programs up to serve more areas, then Uber Eats would become accessible to many more people around the world.

 - Uber and Lyft no longer require you to wear a mask on rides

 - Halo is a new ridesharing service that remotely drops off a car for you to drive around